Navajo Nation: Reservation and expansion

 The eastern border was shaped primarily as a result of allotments of land to individual Navajo households under the Dawes Act of 1887.
 This experiment was designed to assimilate Native Americans into mainstream American culture.
 The federal government proposed to divide communal lands into plots assignable to heads of household – tribal members – for their subsistence farming, in the pattern of small family farms common among Americans.
 This was intended to extinguish tribal land claims for such territory.
 The land allocated to these Navajo heads of household was initially not considered part of the reservation.
 Further, the federal government determined that land "left over" after all members had received allotments was to be considered "surplus" and available for sale to non-Native Americans.
 The allotment program continued until 1934.
 Today, this patchwork of reservation and non-reservation land is called the "checkerboard area".
 It resulted in the loss of much Navajo land.

 In the southeastern area of the reservation, the Navajo Nation has purchased some ranches, which it refers to as its Nahata Dził, or New Lands.
 These lands are leased to Navajo individuals, livestock companies, and grazing associations.

 In 1996, Elouise Cobell (Blackfeet) filed a class action lawsuit against the federal government on behalf of an estimated 250,000–500,000 plaintiffs, Native Americans whose trust accounts did not reflect an accurate accounting of money owed them under leases or fees on trust lands.
 The settlement of Cobell v.
 Salazar in 2009 included a provision for a nearly $2 billion fund for the government to buy fractionated interests and restore land to tribal reservations.
 Individuals could sell their fractionated land interests on a voluntary basis, at market rates, through this program if their tribe participated.

 Through March 2017, under the Tribal Nations Buy-Back Program, individual Navajo members received $104 million for purchase of their interests in land; 155,503 acres were returned to the Navajo Nation for its territory by the Department of Interior under this program.
-The program is intended to help tribes restore the land bases of their reservations.
-Almost 11,000 Navajo citizens were paid for their interests under this program.
-The tribe intends to use the consolidated lands to "streamline infrastructure projects," such as running power lines.

 Clan governance

-In the traditional Navajo culture, local leadership was organized around clans, which are matrilineal kinship groups.
-Children are considered born into the mother's family and gain their social status from her and her clan.
-Her eldest brother traditionally has a strong influence on rearing the children.
+In traditional Navajo culture, the Navajo tribal body is separated into smaller self governing bodies, matrilineal kinship groups, typically referred to as clans.
+Individual clans typically could not represent the needs, goals, and qualities of other Navajo clans.
+Children are considered to be born into the mother's family and gain their social status from her and her clan.
+The mother's eldest brother traditionally has a strong influence on rearing the children.

 The clan leadership have served as a de facto government on the local level of the Navajo Nation.